dtwassen/BSClassify/README.md

 About
 -----
-I'm with the institute of medical psychology and behavioral neurobiology and the computer science department of the University of Tuebingen, Germany.
+I'm with the institute of Medical Psychology and Behavioral Neurobiology and the Computer Science department of the University of Tuebingen, Germany.
 I'm fascinated by machine learning.
-If you have questions, want to say hello, or have question, please drop me an e-mail.
+If you want to say hello or have question, please drop me an e-mail.

 __dthettich@gmail.com__